RithikSuthan/employeemanagementUI/README.md

 ## Overview

-Staff Sync is a web application built with Angular, Tailwind CSS, Spring Boot, and MongoDB.
-It provides a polished login page UI tailored for seamless performance across web and mobile interfaces.
+Staff Sync is a comprehensive team coordination platform designed to streamline various aspects of team management and communication.
+Built with Angular, Tailwind CSS, Spring Boot, and MongoDB, Staff Sync offers a range of features to enhance team collaboration and efficiency.With Staff Sync, teams can seamlessly manage employee records, facilitate communication between team members, and ensure smooth workflow processes.
+The platform provides a user-friendly interface that promotes intuitive navigation and accessibility across different devices

 ## Features